alexlangberg/node-miningcompany/README.md

 [![Dependency Status](https://david-dm.org/alexlangberg/node-miningcompany.svg)](https://david-dm.org/alexlangberg/node-miningcompany)
 [![devDependency Status](https://david-dm.org/alexlangberg/node-miningcompany/dev-status.svg)](https://david-dm.org/alexlangberg/node-miningcompany#info=devDependencies)

-Note: version 1.0 no longer includes goldwasher.
+**Note**: version 1.0.0 no longer includes goldwasher.
 Use the string and validator module to easily replicate this functionality if needed.
 See advanced example.

 Miningcompany is a tool for gathering scraping and mining text/links from websites at defined points in time.
 For instance, imagine you wanted to get all headlines from a news site.
 Not only that but you want them to be collected automatically each hour - but on weekdays only.
 You also want their related links and a collection of metadata about the headline.
 Miningcompany is built for this kind of purpose and also includes recommended string and validator tools to work with the results.